-There are a few main types of cloth nappies, listed below.
+Here are the main types of cloth nappies.
 I’ve covered each in more detail on their respective pages (click the links to take a look).
 But in summary:

 - All in one (AIO).
 A waterproof PUL outer with the absorbent part sewn in.